dbiagi/orders/README.md

 # orders

-##
+## TODO

-Update order description and number of items
+- Update order description and number of items
+- Remove items
-And remove items
+- Add items
+- Must use a single transaction for all operations